Your Brand’s Guide to Circular Design in 2025

 Circular design principles

 There are four principles of circular design set out by The Circular Design Guide, which came to be through a collaboration between the MacArthur Foundation and IDEO.
-These four principles are: understand, define, make, and launch.
+These four principles are understand, define, make, and launch.
+Let’s get into each one.

 Understand

 This principle is about learning how to shift your perspective to think in a circular, and not linear, way.
-Understanding also requires people to learn about circular design solutions they can use in their businesses and policies.
+Understanding also requires you to learn about circular design solutions you can use in your businesses and policies.

 Define